ManjulaPrabhu/INFO5100_ManjulaP/README.md

 * Added solutions for Assignment 1
 * Added solutions for Assignment 2
 * Added solutions for Assignment 3
-* Addes solutions for Assignment 4
+* Added solutions for Assignment 4
+* Added solutions for Project
+* Added solutions for Assignment 5